davestewart/nuxt-areas/README.md

 ]
 ```

-See the [Config](#config) section for more information.
+See the [Areas config](#areas-config) section for more information.

 ### Modify route prefixes and store namespaces

 #### Routes

-There may be times when you need a common route, or just want to structurally group areas without adding a route.
+There may be times when you want to group or even ungroup area routes.

-You can nest areas under subfolders, as long as you provide a config file which exports a `path` constant:
+You can nest areas under subfolders if you provide a config file which exports a `path` constant:

 ```
 +- areas